 How do you stay up-to-date with the health writing industry?

-This blog post is taken from lesson five of Health Writer Hub’s free 12-part email course, Breaking Into Health Writing.
+This blog post is taken from lesson five of Health Writer Hub’s 12-part email course, Breaking Into Health Writing.
 You can sign up for the course here.